 Millions of children's lives have been saved by protecting them against diarrheal disease, yet it remains a leading killer of children under five years of age worldwide.
 By raising awareness about integrated prevention and treatment solutions, we can save millions more.
-Despite the fact that oral rehydration solution (ORS) with zinc supplementation is highly effective in the treatment of diarrheal disease, there is low awareness and uptake.
-Awareness and advocacy about ORS + zinc can help ensure no child dies from treatable diarrheal disease.
+Despite the fact that oral rehydration solution (ORS) with zinc supplementation is highly effective in the treatment of diarrheal disease, awareness and uptake remain low.
+Advocacy and education about ORS + zinc can help ensure no child dies from treatable diarrheal disease.